SaaS Retention is more than a product game, it’s a relationship game

 Part 2: Building relationships with subscription flexibility

-When it comes to building your subscription experience, your subscription management system (we are going to use this synonymously with ‘recurring billing system’, here’s our argument for why that’s okay) can help in two crucial ways.
+When it comes to building your subscription experience, your subscription management system (we are going to use this synonymously with ‘billing system’, here’s our argument for why that’s okay) can help in two crucial ways.

 First, it can offer enough subscription flexibility that a customer request (and consequently, a customer relationship) doesn’t throw your development team into a loop.